-I sincerely hope to become one of only a few Caribbean female Orthodontists with cutting-edge training and professional excellence.
+I hope to become one of only a few Caribbean female Orthodontists with innovative training and professional excellence.
 Orthodontics introduced me to dentistry.
-I had braces at the beginning of my teenage years and was enthralled by the use of technology and the technological advancements in the field.
+I had braces at the beginning of my teenage years and was enthralled using technology and the technological advancements in the field.
 My dream of pursuing orthodontics began when I realized how my orthodontist had improved my morale as an adolescent.

 I find nothing as exciting and fulfilling as contributing to the increased self-confidence of my patients resulting from improving health, function, and esthetics - all at the same time.
 In my second of two available residency positions at XXXX, I went out of my way to ensure that as many orthodontics patients as possible were placed on my schedule to maximize my experience in orthodontics.
 During my free time at XXXX, I shadowed pediatric dental residents doing orthodontics cases.
 My research interests also lie in Orthodontics, especially the stability of orthodontic movement.

 I look forward to serving as a role model in my community to future generations of women of color in Orthodontics.
 My country of origin is Trinidad and Tobago, a land I know well and love dearly because it is where I have my roots.
 It is one of the Caribbean's most thriving economies, comprised of two islands with a multi-ethnic, multilingual population.
 Still, only six orthodontists are practicing in the entire country, and only one or two are female.
 I am also troubled that patients from the sister island of Tobago must travel inter-island to receive orthodontic care.
 Further on in my career, I plan to devote increasing amounts of time to volunteer activity and helping to work towards advancing Orthodontics and access to Orthodontic treatment in Trinidad and Tobago.
 This long-term goal is especially dear to my heart.